ym001/distancia/docs/RussellRao.rst

 History
 --------

 The Russell-Rao distance was introduced by David A. Russell and William A. Rao in their paper Russell, P. F., & Rao, T. R. (1940).
-"On habitat and association of species of anopheline larvae in south-eastern Madras."
-Journal of the Malaria Institute of India, 3(1), 153–178.
 It was developed as a simple metric for measuring the dissimilarity between binary vectors, making it suitable for applications where binary data is prevalent :footcite:t:`russellrao`.

 **Reference**: